 Practicing Preventative Care for Your Clitoris

-It’s always better to prevent pain if possible, but we know that even when we do our best, sometimes health issues still arise.
+It’s always better to prevent pain if possible, but we know that even when we do our best, sometimes health issues and conditions that cause clitoral pain can still arise.
 A good start is booking an appointment to see Dr. Bahlani.
 At home, we suggest cleaning your vulva regularly and becoming familiar with your pelvic region.
 Dr. Bahlani can provide ways to modify your sexual health choices or help you reassess your overall health and well-being.

 Dr. Bahlani is Here to Help